wangby511/System-Design-Architecture-and-Infra/sql-nosql.md

 Atomicity, consistency, isolation, durability

 SQL: ACID compliant.
 Data reliability.
 Guarantee of transactions.

 NoSQL: Most sacrifice ACID compliance for performance and scalability.

 ## Which one to choose

 ### SQL

-ACID compliant: data reliability and safe guarantee.
+We need to ensure ACID compliance like many e-commerce and financial applications.

-Predefined schema: Data is structured and unchanging in the long term.
+Our data is structured and unchanging.: Data is structured and unchanging in the long term.

-In most common situations, SQL databases only support vertically scalable.

 ### NoSQL database